UMassCDS/BuzzardsBay/README.md

 - The path to base directory and it’s name (`"BB_Data"` in example) can be any valid path.
-- Within the deployment directory there should be a “Calibrated/” sub-directory with the calibrated HOBOware output (ending in `.csv` and `Details.txt`) for both dissolved oxygen and conductivity/salinity.
-The dissolved oxygen files should have `DO_` in their name and the salinity files should have `Cond_`, `Con_` or `Sal_` in their name.
+- Within the deployment directory there should be a “Calibrated/” sub-directory with the calibrated files in one of the three supported
+  formats:
+  - Simple import based on a CSV and a YAML file.
+  - HOBOware output with a `.csv` and `details.txt` file for both the conductivity and DO logger.
+    Likely from `U24` and `U26` loggers.

+  3. A single `.xlsx` file as generate with the `MX801` logger.

+See help for `import_calibrated_data()` for a detailed description of these files.

+### Usage

-Once that’s in place we can process the calibrated data in the deployment and generate the html report with the code below.
+Once files are in place we can process the calibrated data in the deployment and generate the html report with the code below.

 ``` r